ainchu18/jk_clothing/README.md

 * To be able to write reviews and ratings on products
 * To be able to contact the seller/shop owner for queries, suggestions or comment abou the shop.
 * To be able to ad products on wishlist
+* To be able to subscribe to a newsletter

 ### Developer Goals<a name=owner-goals></a>
 * To put up a template for in case in the future someone will ask the developer to do an online shop.